Search by Keyword

 No Beatles “greatest hits” package could exclude this historically classic song, so on April 2nd, 1973, the album “1962 – 1966” (better known as the “Red Album") was released by Apple Records, which has “Love Me Do” opening side one.
 The album peaked at #3 on the Billboard charts, unable to out-chart the “Blue Album" which was released simultaneously, this peaking at #1.

 March 21st, 1980, was the date the United States finally got to hear the first version of “Love Me Do” with Ringo playing the drums.
 It was released originally on the single in Britain, as well as in Canada, but since the master tape no longer existed, a clean recording made from an original Canadian single graced the Capitol album “Rarities.”
-This album peaked at #21 on the Billboard charts.
+This album peaked at #21 on the Billboard album chart.

 On October 11th, 1982, Capitol released a composite compilation package entitled “20 Greatest Hits,” which marked the 20th anniversary of the British release of “Love Me Do.”
 The song was the second track on side one of the album, which peaked at #50 on the US Billboard album chart.